hitanshijain/Nearest_State_Finder/README.md

 # Nearest State Finder
-This is a semester project for BU EC504 2022, all copyrights reserved.
+Hi, this is the folder of semester project for BU EC504 2022.
 ## How to use?

 Copy files to your computer then complie and run it.
 After software outputs text, input the location (Latitude, Longitude)